 1. BoldDesk

-Its artificial intelligence features and task management functionalities streamline workflow processes and increase agent productivity.
+Its artificial intelligence features, task management software, issue tracking, extensive third-party integrations, and advanced shared inbox tools streamline workflow processes and boost agent productivity.

 Main features of BoldDesk